-To determine the percentage of the total soft bottom or hard bottom substrate within the Study Area that may potentially be impacted by military expended materials under a worst case scenario for each of the alternatives, the total impacted area for each testing range was divided by the total amount of that particular substrate type within the same testing range as provided in Table 3.5-2 (see also Appendix F, Military Expended Materials and Direct Strike Impact Analyses).
+To determine the percentage of the total soft bottom or hard bottom substrate within the Study Area that may potentially be impacted by military expended materials under a conservative scenario for each of the alternatives, the total impacted area for each testing range was divided by the total amount of that particular substrate type within the same testing range as provided in Table 3.5-2 (see also Appendix F, Military Expended Materials and Direct Strike Impact Analysis).

-Military expended materials associated with testing activities under a worst-case scenario would not impact more than 0.01 percent of the available soft bottom habitat annually within any of the testing areas.
-Likewise, the potential impact of the worst-case scenario on intermediate bottom habitats within each testing range does not exceed 0.01 percent of the total available hard bottom.
+Military expended materials associated with testing activities under a conservative scenario would not impact more than 0.01 percent of the available soft bottom habitat annually within any of the testing areas.
+The potential impact of the conservative scenario on intermediate bottom habitats within each testing range does not exceed 0.02 percent of the total available intermediate bottom.
 Hard bottom impacts would not exceed 0.01 percent for any of the areas.
 Given that the probability of these worst case scenarios occurring is highly unlikely, the actual impact of military expended materials within each range complex under Alternative 1 on hard bottom, intermediate bottom, or soft bottom substrates will be even less.